apache/druid/docs/development/extensions-core/protobuf.md

 ### Proto file

 The corresponding proto file for our 'metrics' dataset looks like this.
-You can use Protobuf parser with a proto file or [Confluent Schema Registry](https://docs.confluent.io/platform/current/schema-registry/index.html).
+You can use Protobuf `inputFormat` with a proto file or [Confluent Schema Registry](https://docs.confluent.io/platform/current/schema-registry/index.html).
 ```
 syntax = "proto3";
 message Metrics {